LIPS-scheme/lips/README.md

 ```

 You can use `bootstrap="./std.xcb"` if there is `std.xcb` file in local directory.
-You can also bootstrap with `std.scm` or `std.min.scm` but xcb file is the fastest,
+You can also bootstrap with `std.scm` or `std.min.scm` but xcb file is the fastest
 because it's already parsed and compiled into binary format.

 ## Running LIPS programmatically